How Does Psychotherapy Work? A Practical Guide

 The Therapeutic Relationship

 The most researched and consistently supported predictor of positive therapy outcomes is the therapeutic relationship — the quality of the alliance between you and your therapist (Wampold, 2015).
-Not the technique.
+Not the technique used.
 Not the theoretical model.
-The relationship.
+Not the therapist's credentials.
+The relationship itself.

 This matters because many psychological difficulties are fundamentally relational in origin — they developed in relationship and they're most effectively addressed in relationship.
 In Transactional Analysis, the therapeutic relationship is understood as an opportunity for corrective experience: the experience of consistent, attuned contact that may have been unavailable in earlier life.

 When you're in the presence of someone who listens without judgment, who holds what you share with care, who sees you clearly and doesn't look away — something shifts.
 The nervous system relaxes.
 Defences that made sense in unsafe environments begin to soften.
+The body begins to learn, session by session, that this kind of attention is survivable — even nourishing.
 For many people, this is the first genuinely safe relational experience they've had.
 That alone is transformative.
+It provides the nervous system with new data about what relationship can be — data that gradually updates the expectations formed in early life.

 The Therapeutic Contract in TA